M-arcus/cloudron-docs/docs/documentation/backups.md

 physical machine as the Cloudron server instance is dangerous and it must be changed to an external storage location like S3 as soon as possible.

+## Backup formats

+Cloudron supports two backup formats - `tgz` (default) and `rsync`.
+Both the formats are complete and portable i.e can be cloned within the same cloudron or across cloudrons.
+If you are looking to archive backups, simply keep a copy of the `.tar.gz` file in the case of `tgz` backups or the entire directory in the case of `rsync` backups.

+!!! note Both formats have the same content
+    The contents of the `tgz` file when extracted to disk will be the exact same as the contents of the `rsync` directory.

+The formats differ only on how the final backup blobs are created and uploaded.
+We recommend using tgz format unless you have app(s) that create large amounts of data (say > 5GB).

+### tgz format

+The `tgz` format uploads an app's backup as a gzipped tarball.
+This format is very efficient when having a small number of files.
+This is the case for most apps that use the database to store all information and the database dump file is just a single file on the filesystem.
+This format also works well when there are a very large number of small files.

+This format has the following caveats:

+* Most Cloud storage API require the content length to be known in advance before uploading data.
+This means that the tar.gz has to be buffered completely in disk (doubling the disk space requirement).
+  Cloudron does upload the big tgz backups in chunks.
+However, chunked (multi-part) uploads cannot be parallelized and also take up as much RAM as the chunk size.

+* `tgz` backup uploads are not incremental.
+This means that if an app generated 10GB of data, Cloudron has to upload 10GB every time it makes a new backup.

+* Encrpytion is currently only supported with the tgz format.

+### rsync format

+The `rsync` format uploads individual files to the backup storage.
+It keeps track of what was copied the last time around, detects what changed locally and uploads only the changed files on every backup.
+Note that despite uploading 'incrementally', tgz format can be significantly faster when uploading a large number of small files (like source code repositories) because of the large number HTTP requests that need to be made for each file.

+This format has the following caveats:

+* By tracking the files that were uploaded the last time around, Cloudron minimizes uploads when using the rsync format.
+To make sure that each backup directory is "self contained" (i.e can be simply copied without additional tools), Cloudron issues a 'remote copy' request for each file.

+* When using the file system backend, the rsync format can hardlink 'same' files across backups to conserve space.
+If you happen to use a file system that does not support hardlinks, just turn off the hardlinks option.

+* Encryption is currently not supposed with the rsync format.

 ## Making a complete backup

 To take a backup of Cloudron and all the apps, click the `Backup now` button in the `Settings` page: